Yixin Chen

-Yixin Chen is a computer scientist, academic, and author.
-He is a professor of computer science and engineering at Washington University in St. Louis.
+Yixin Chen is a professor of computer science and engineering at Washington University in St. Louis.
+He is known for his contributions to deep learning systems.

-Chen’s research interests are focused on computer sciences, with a particular focus on the fields of machine learning, deep learning, data mining, and computational biomedicine.
-He has contributed to several publications and has written several book chapters, including Clustering Parallel Data Streams and The Evaluation of Partitioned Temporal Planning Problems in Discrete Space and its Application in ASPEN.
-He also co-authored the book Introduction to Explainable Artificial Intelligence.

-Chen is an elected IEEE Fellow for his contributions towards deep learning systems.
-He also served as a Program Co-Chair for IEEE Conference on Big Data 2021.

-Education
+Chen is an IEEE Fellow and an AAAI Fellow.

+Life and career

-Chen completed his Bachelor’s in Computer Science from the University of Science and Technology of China in 1999 and Master’s in Computer Science from the University of Illinois at Urbana-Champaign in 2001.
-He then pursued his Ph.D. in computer science from the University of Illinois at Urbana-Champaign under the guidance of Benjamin Wah and completed it in 2005.
+Chen completed his Bachelor's in Computer Science from the University of Science and Technology of China in 1999 and Master's in Computer Science from the University of Illinois at Urbana-Champaign in 2001.
+He then pursued his Ph.D. in computer science from the University of Illinois at Urbana-Champaign and completed it in 2005.

-Career

-Chen started his academic career as an Assistant Professor at the Department of Computer Science and Engineering at Washington University in St. Louis in 2005.
-In 2010, he was appointed as an Associate Professor at the Department of Computer Science and Engineering at Washington University in St. Louis.
-As of 2016, he is a Professor at the Department of Computer Science and Engineering at Washington University in St. Louis.
-He is the Director of the Center for Collaborative Human-AI Learning and Operation (HALO) at Washington University.
+Chen started his academic career Washington University in St. Louis in 2005.
+As of 2025, he is a professor in the department of Computer Science and Engineering in the McKelvey School of Engineering and the Director of the Center for Collaborative Human-AI Learning and Operation (HALO) at Washington University.

-Chen has taken a leave from academia and served as the Chief Data Officer (CDO) and later Chief Technology Officer (CTO) of China Asset Management (ChinaAMC).
-He was named Leader of the Year for Digital Transformation in Finance, at the 2020 Sensors Data-Driven Conference.

 Research

-Chen has authored numerous publications.
-His research interests are focused in the fields of machine learning, applications of artificial intelligence in healthcare, optimization algorithms, data mining, and computational biomedicine.
+Chen's research is focused on computer sciences, in the fields of machine learning, deep learning, and data mining.
+He has made contributions to artificial intelligence in healthcare, optimization algorithms, data mining, and computational biomedicine.

-Resource efficient machine learning
+Resource efficient deep learning

-Chen has done significant research on compactness and applicability of deep neural networks (DNNs).
+Chen has conducted research on compactness and applicability of deep neural networks (DNNs).
 He proposed the concept and architecture of lightweight DNNs.
 His group invented the HashedNets architecture, which compresses prohibitively large DNNs into much smaller networks using a weight-sharing scheme.

-Chen also developed a compression frameworks for convolutional neural networks (CNNs).
-His lab invented a frequency-sensitive compression technique in which more important model parameters are better preserved, leading to state-of-the-art compression results.
+Chen also developed a compression framework for convolutional neural networks (CNNs).
+His lab invented a frequency-sensitive compression technique in which more important model parameters are better preserved.